percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-1654-vector-search/proposal.md

 #### Cluster-level — `spec.search`

-The cluster-level block holds enable/disable, image and TLS (fields that must be uniform), and the cluster-wide *defaults* for the overridable fields.
+The cluster-level block holds enable/disable, image, and raw `mongot` configuration (fields that must be uniform), and the cluster-wide *defaults* for the overridable fields.

 - **`spec.search`** *(optional, default: feature disabled)* —
   top-level block; if absent or `enabled: false`, current behavior